 In line with the changing times, mattress manufacturing companies adopted a slew of innovative strategies to ensure customer satisfaction.

-In 2006, due to a turn of favourable set of events, Mr. K Madhavan, the man who built Kurlon onto a multi-crore business, took over the mantle of Peps India, a spring mattress manufacturing unit in Tirupur which was up for sale.
+In 2006, due to a turn of a favourable set of events, Mr K Madhavan, the man who built Kurlon into a multi-crore business, took over the mantle of Peps India, a spring mattress manufacturing unit in Tirupur which was up for sale.
 Madhavan’s astute business sense brought Peps India, an upstart in a tug-of-war with the giants.
 Peps India stepped in with the motto that it will make every Indian sleep on a spring mattress.
 Spring had not yet caught in the Indian market.
-This push also brought to fore many facts including the most startling fact that an average Indian sleeps far less than any counterpart on this globe.
+This push also brought to the fore many facts including the most startling fact that an average Indian sleeps far less than any counterpart on this globe.

 It took another half a decade a couple of years more for this revolution to catch on though.
 Wink and Nod, a company inspired by the success of Casper, a US giant killer who relied mostly on the Internet to sell a new-age bed-in-box concept, brought mattress sales to millennials using their favourite communication channel, the Internet, and the mobile phone.